UN DEVELOPMENT INDEX*Rank: 81 out of 188

 Against obstacles to investment

 Our main present-day objective is to develop new markets with a view to creating jobs for young women and men.
-We concentrate on three sectors: information and communication, the food industry, and tourism.
-Specifically, the object is to remove obstacles to investment that prevent companies from growing, tapping new markets and creating new jobs.
+We concetrate on three sectors: information and technology, tourism and business process outsourcing industry (BPO).
+Specifically, we work with employers to help remove obstacles to investments that prevent companies from growing, tapping into new markets and creating new jobs.

 More women in IT companies